cascadiajs/cascadiajs/app/markdown/2026/attend.md

 Please enter through the West Entrance, which is located off of Seneca street.

 Visit the Town Hall website for information on <a href="https://townhallseattle.org/locations-and-entrances/">location and entrances</a>, <a href="https://townhallseattle.org/public-transit/">public transit</a>, <a href="https://townhallseattle.org/parking/">parking</a> (including bike parking!) and <a href="https://townhallseattle.org/accessibility/">accessibility</a>.

+<h2 id="prepare">Preparing for the Conference</h2>

+Before you leave your home to travel to Seattle, make sure you've got everything need to be ready for all the fun!
+Please remember to pack:

+- A government-issued photo ID if you plan on drinking alchohol
+- A water bottle
+- Snacks, if you need to nosh regularly throughout the day
+- Clothes appropriate for low to mid 70's during the day, dipping to the 50's at night

 <h2 id="travel">Travel & Lodging</h2>